 12. Click the Close button; you now have a formatted USB drive with the file system you specified.

-After reading this article, you might have figured out a way to format your USB drive for a better use.
-You can use both the command line or the user interface to format a USB drive after unmounting it.
-The powerful partition editing tool GParted will also help you to format your drive based on a long list of available file types.
+After reading this article, you may have found a way to format your USB drive for better use.
+You can use both the command line and the user interface to format a USB drive after you unmount it.
+The powerful partition editing tool GParted will also help you format your drive based on a long list of file types.